 An asphalt overlay can repair flaws and add new life to older asphalt by adding a second layer of asphalt over existing pavement, giving your street or parking lot a brand-new appearance for less cost.
-Overlays can be put down when the existing asphalt surface is in a generally good condition with minimal problem areas.
+Overlays can be put down when the existing asphalt surface is in generally good condition with minimal problem areas.

-As opposed to mix and mill, which recycles the asphalt surface and the base layer, asphalt overlay is the placement of hot mix asphalt over existing asphalt.
-This type of crack repair typically starts with an asphalt emulsion tack coat to ensure proper bonding of the old asphalt layer to the new one and then applying the new layer of asphalt on top of the old.
+As opposed to mix and mill, which recycles the asphalt surface and the base layer, an asphalt overlay is the placement of hot mix asphalt over existing asphalt.
+This type of crack repair typically starts with an asphalt emulsion tack coat to ensure proper bonding of the old asphalt layer to the new one and then applies the new layer of asphalt on top of the old.
 As soon as the freshly laid hot asphalt mix is compacted and begins to cool, the curing process begins and the new pavement becomes firm.

 Subsequent to asphalt resurfacing and curing, it is recommended that the new surface be seal coated.
 Sealcoating limits the overlay’s exposure to the elements and protects the area from gas and oil drippings, sun, salt, and water penetration.
 Surface King recommends sealing the area 9 to 12 months after the asphalt has cured and every 24-36 months thereafter.

-A proper maintenance plan that includes asphalt repair, sealcoating and striping will make your parking lot inviting to your clients and prolong the life of your pavement, putting off costly resurfacing for years.
+A proper maintenance plan that includes asphalt repair, seal coating, and striping will make your parking lot inviting to your clients and prolong the life of your pavement, putting off costly resurfacing for years.

 Schedule An On-Site Estimate Today!

-You have a project that needs done and you need to locate the right contractor without spending a great deal of time researching.
+You have a project that needs to be done and you need to locate the right contractor without spending a great deal of time researching.
 You are literally just a click or a phone call away from securing a reliable contractor!
-At Surface King, our team of dedicated professionals offer complete asphalt paving and concrete services in the state of Florida.
+At Surface King, our team of dedicated professionals offers complete asphalt paving and concrete services in the state of Florida.
 We offer the finest paving materials and products, honest competitive pricing, and an excellent reputation throughout Florida.
 Please use our online Contact Form to accelerate the process and we will respond as soon as possible, to answer questions and schedule an onsite estimate.